SuperOfficeDocs/superoffice-docs/user-guide/en/diary/recurrence/create.md

     > [!NOTE]
     > You can only change the start date for the follow-up here.
 If you want to change the time, you must first close the **Repeating follow-ups** dialog and then change the time in the **Appointment**, **Task**, or **Phone call** dialog.

-5. Under **Frequency** you specify if the follow-up is to be repeated daily, weekly, monthly, yearly or at a user-defined interval.
+5. Under **Frequency** you specify if the follow-up should be repeated daily, weekly, monthly, yearly or at a user-defined interval.
 Then select further details for frequency in the field in the middle of the dialog.
 The options available here depend on what you select under **Frequency**:
     * If you select **Daily**, you can specify that the follow-up should repeat every working day, every day of the week, or at a user-defined interval, such as every other day.

     * If you select **Weekly**, you can specify that the follow-up should repeat at a user-defined weekly interval, such as every three weeks, and on which day of the week it should take place.